vim-jp/vital.vim/README.md

 * If you decide to include the libraries in your plugin repository by copy&paste manually:
   You are responsible for updating the libraries by yourself. *sigh* You have to find backward-incompatible changes that can break your plugin from every changes between the previous version you installed in the past. *super tedious*
 * If you want the plugin users to install the dependent libraries:
-  The users will receive additional steps to get worked with your plugin. *not easy* Even worse, they may fail to install the dependencies properly. *a bad dream*
+  The users will receive additional steps to get it working with your plugin. *not easy* Even worse, they may fail to install the dependencies properly. *a bad dream*

 ## What vital.vim does for the problems